rattaroaz/DKSKMaui/README.md

 ## ⚙️ Configuration

 ### Database Configuration
-The application uses SQLite database stored in the application data directory.
+The application uses SQLite database stored in the Database folder within the application's installation directory.
 The database is automatically created on first run.

 Database location:
 ```
-%LOCALAPPDATA%\DKSKMaui\app.db
+{AppDirectory}\Database\app.db
 ```

 ### Application Settings